 My last full day in Portland, I ate breakfast and lunch at the house before heading to Stumptown to catch up on some work before I met up with my friend, Diana who lives about an hour away.
 I met Diana on another adventure, my wild dolphin expedition in the summer of 2013.
 We went to Blossoming Lotus.
 The food was pretty good, but the dessert was even better!

-The thing I was surprised with being in Portland was that I didn’t instantly want to move here.
-I enjoyed the city so much, and had a ton of fun, but my heart knows what it wants.
+The thing I was surprised by being in Portland was that I didn’t instantly want to move here.
+I enjoyed the city so much and had a ton of fun, but my heart knows what it wants.
 With tons of vegan options, I didn’t enjoy the food quite as much.
 Maybe I just rather cook my own.
 The coffee culture didn’t impress me as much as I thought it would either.
 Maybe I’m just tired of coffee.
-The public transportation and walkability isn’t as convenient as I thought.
-Portland is very spread out and by public transportation, lots of areas take 2 buses to get to or are sometimes hour long commutes.
+Public transportation and walkability isn’t as convenient as I thought.
+Portland is very spread out and by public transportation, lots of areas take 2 buses to get to or are sometimes hour-long commutes.

 People are friendly and quirky.
 Some are kind of smelly and some have hairy armpits.
 I consider myself to have hippy vibes, but I can’t get down with that.
 Also, although there is no sales tax, prices seem to be higher.
 Organic and local are common, which is great but also contributes to higher prices.
 Portland is clean and beautiful and so many wonderful things, but it isn’t my home.
 I will definitely come back to visit though.
 I might even make it a writing retreat for myself.